Jet-shaped filamentary ejecta in common envelope evolution: The rotating three-dimensional stellar model

 Figure \ref{fig:ShellsRadii} presents, by dashed lines in three colors, the average radius of the two shells for three simulations with different initial rotation velocities according to equation (\ref{eq:Omega}); all lines in Figure \ref{fig:ShellsRadii} are with regular resolution as they compare the simulations without jets with those with jets that we study in Section \ref{sec:Ejecta}.
 We learn that the rotating models also perform two oscillations before decaying.
 As expected, the centrifugal force increases the average radius.
-This larger radius increases the dynamical time and the oscillation period, as we learn from the peaks in the oscillating dashed lines.
-We reiterate our claim that there is no need to relax the 3D stellar model; just let it oscillate.
+The larger radius increases the dynamical time and the oscillation period, as indicated by the peaks in the oscillating dashed lines.
+We reiterate our claim that there is no need to relax the 3D stellar model; it can simply be allowed to oscillate.
 Introducing an energy source in the inner 3D stellar model that mimics the nuclear burning in the core might postpone the oscillation decay.
 This is the topic of ongoing research.

-Figure \ref{fig:LowHighRes} compares the high with the regular resolution simulation, both without jets.
-The differences are relatively small, showing that it is adequate to use the regular resolution when we add jets (as we have insufficient computer resources to simulate with the high resolution when we include jets).
+The solid lines in Figure \ref{fig:ShellsRadii} show that the jets do not prevent stellar oscillations.
+There are oscillations convolved with envelope expansion.
+The deposition of energy by the jets causes a significant expansion of the envelope, which increases the oscillation period.
+The oscillations are prominent in the outer tracer shell (upper panel of Figure \ref{fig:ShellsRadii}).
+The first maximum is at a time similar to that of the simulations without jets, but the radius is larger.
+The second minimum of the oscillation appears as a very shallow increase in radius.
+The second peak is clear in the $\alpha=0$ and $\alpha=0.25$ cases.
+Still, it occurs much later compared to the jetless simulations, as the envelope is large and the dynamic time is significantly longer.